conneroisu/cpre281-finalproj/README.md

 Interaction with Other Components:
 - The Program Counter (PC) module provides the memory address (`i_Addr`) to the Instruction Memory module to fetch the instruction at that address.
 - The fetched instruction (`i_Instruction`) is then passed to other components of the processor, such as the Control Unit and the Register File, for further processing and execution.
-- The control bits (`i_Ctr`) and function code (`i_Funcode`) are used by the Control Unit to generate appropriate control signals for the processor's datapath.
+- The control bits (`i_Ctr`) and function code (`i_Funcode`) are used by the Control Unit to generate appropriate control signals for the processor's data-path.

 ##### Significance

 The Instruction Memory module is a crucial component of the MIPS processor as it holds the program instructions that the processor executes.
-It provides the instructions to the processor's datapath, enabling the processor to perform the desired operations and execute the program stored in the memory.
+It provides the instructions to the processor's data-path, enabling the processor to perform the desired operations and execute the program stored in the memory.

 ##### Summary